Getting to Know Your Neighborhood: Jamaica Plain

-Hyde Square is home to a large Hispanic community, much of it anchored by the El Oriental de Cuba restaurant, a neighborhood fixture since 1994 and possibly the best Cuban restaurant in Boston.
-This no-frills place offers up appetizers like mofongo (mashed green plantains with pork rinds in garlic sauce), a variety of rice dishes, including rice with spicy octopus, and classic fare such as braised oxtail, and caballo steak topped with fried eggs.
-Menus are in both Spanish and English.
+Hyde Square is home to a large Hispanic community anchored by the El Oriental de Cuba restaurant, a neighborhood fixture since 1994 and possibly the best Cuban restaurant in Boston.
+This no-frills spot offers appetizers like mofongo (mashed green plantains with pork rinds in garlic sauce), a variety of rice dishes like rice with spicy octopus, and classic fare, such as braised oxtail and caballo steak topped with fried eggs.
+Menus are available in both Spanish and English.

 Brendan Behan Pub